 Do you like the smell of licorice?
 Sambuca a real treat?
 Then you'll absolutely love Anise Essential Oil.
-It smells just like the old fashioned licorice pipes.
+It smells just like old fashioned licorice.

-This oil is prized for it's ability to mask odors making it a great choice for hunters soap or for a fishing soap.
+This oil is prized for it's ability to mask odours making it a great choice when making soaps for hunters or fisherman.

 Common Extraction Method: Steam distillation of the seeds.